Regular Decision for US Citizens and Permanent Residents

 Noncustodial Parents: Your noncustodial parent must send a copy of his/her 2014 tax return directly to Student Financial Services.
 If your noncustodial parent's 2014 tax return will not be completed by March 15, he/she should submit the 2013 return to Student Financial Services.

 The IDOC Process

-Beginning in February, and after you have submitted the CSS Profile Application, you will receive instructions from the College Board IDOC Service with a link to the IDOC Web site to print your cover sheet and requirements document.
-You should mail the tax information to the College Board along with the completed and signed IDOC Cover Sheet.
-When the College Board receives your documents, they will electronically image and transmit your tax return statements to Yale Student Financial Services.
+Beginning in February, and after you have submitted the CSS Profile Application, you will receive instructions from the College Board IDOC Service on how to upload required documentation for the 2014 tax year.
+For more information, or to view or add documents, visit the IDOC Web site.
+When the College Board receives your documents, they will electronically transmit your tax return statements to Yale Student Financial Services.

 Signed Copies with Schedules and W2 Forms

 Just as if you submitted the returns directly to Yale Student Financial Services, the confidentiality of your information is ensured.
 The College Board will electronically store your information in a secure environment and the paper copies of your documents will not be retained.
 Your IDOC submission will be communicated only to Yale Student Financial Services.

 Your taxable income must be verified by using the FAFSA IRS Data Retrieval Tool or by comparing it to an IRS tax return transcript.
 If you filed your federal tax return electronically at least two weeks prior to today or submitted your paper returns 6-8 weeks prior to today, you may be eligible to use the IRS Data Retrieval Tool.
 We strongly encourage you to use this tool which allows both the parent and student to provide consent to the IRS to upload data from your federal tax returns at the time you complete your FAFSA.
 If you have not completed your tax return yet, you will not be able to use Data Retrieval until you do.
 However, you can complete the FAFSA using estimates and go back later to complete the Data Retrieval.